Logo light mode the Fabryk

 Obligatory pride kissing photo ❤️

 So my overall assessment of the gay scene in Cape Town?
 I have to admit I didn't love it.
 From the reserved nature of the guys to the smallness of it all to the overall feeling that there wasn't really a bonded community anywhere, it just wasn't what made South Africa or Cape Town memorable to me.
 While this may be the freest place in Africa for gays to live, there is still a lot of homophobia and discrimination.
 One guy I spoke to at a random bar, blatantly said to Fabio and I that, "There is no place in South Africa for homosexuality."
-Hearing things like this are proof the scene has a long way to go before it can rivals places in Europe and even the US.
+Hearing things like this are proof the scene has a long way to go before it can rival places in Europe and even the US.

 Regardless, it is getting there and that is ultimately what is most important.
-For a big country on a massive continent with loads of problems, it is a relief to see that there is a safe-haven for the LGBTQ+ community that is only continuing to grow and I think time will work wonders on the Cape Town gay world!
+For a big country on a massive continent with loads of problems, it is a relief to see that there is a safe-haven for the LGBTQ+ community that is only continuing to grow, and I think time will work wonders on the Cape Town gay world!

 Don't let this post dissuade you in any way from going to Cape Town, because it is arguably one of our favorite cities in this big ass globe!
 To get inspired of what we find Cape Town has to offer, check out some of our favorite restaurants and if you are thinking of going there as a digital nomad, look no further than this post